 This action benefits the blood vessels as well as the tissues located in the groin area.
 This restores the normal function of these vital tissues.

 Ginseng extracts also improves the body’s natural production of nitric oxide (NO).
-Nitric oxide is a muscle relaxant, and it also helps increase blood circulation particularly in the groin area, which helps to improve the overall quality of a man’s erection.
+Nitric oxide relaxes and widens the blood vessels, increasing blood flow particularly in the groin area.
+This effect helps to improve the overall quality of a man’s erection.

 3. Increases Energy Levels

-Ginseng is also used in traditional medicine for increasing men’s energy levels.
+Ginseng is also used in traditional medicine for increasing energy levels in men.
 If you drink ginseng coffee, you’re taking two natural stimulants and energy boosters.

 Studies suggest that some of the compounds found in ginseng extract are comparable to oligopeptides and polysaccharides when it comes to improving the body’s energy production.